 - Hydrostatic transmission offers a smooth ride

-- Seat accommodates all riders at expense of comfort
+- Seat accommodates all riders at the expense of comfort

 - There is no bumper bar included

 A Tuff Torq K46 Hydrostatic transmission helps to provide a smooth drive.
-Anti-scalp wheels provide excellent grip where other wheels might slip.
+Anti-scalp steering wheel provides excellent grip where other wheels might slip.
 Noted extras include a soft touch cruise control as well as LED High Illumination headlights that aid in working through low light conditions.

 Cub Cadet XT1 Enduro Series 42-Inch Kohler Hydrostatic Gas Front-Engine Riding Mower

 - Day use headlights are included as standard